TelesCoop/telescoop-backup/README.md

 # Telescoop Backup

-Backup your sqlite database to an Open Stack Swift compatible provider.
+Backup your sqlite database to an S3 compatible provider.

 ## Quick start

 1. Add "Telescop Auth" to your INSTALLED_APPS setting like this::

 ```python
 INSTALLED_APPS = [
     ...